 According to the Department of Agriculture, Environment and Rural Affairs (DAERA), the following are the countries and territories within the European Union:

-- (1) Pets going back to the UK from Cyprus may not be required to take a blood test.
-But animals travelling from north Cyprus need to be blood sampled about 30 days after getting rabies shots.
-They also need to wait for 3 months before returning to the UK.
+(1) Pets going back to the UK from Cyprus may not be required to take a blood test.
+But animals travelling from north Cyprus need to be blood sampled about thirty days after getting rabies shots.
+They also need to wait for three months before returning to the UK.

 (2) Also covers St Barthelemy and St Martin.